tari-labs/tari-university/LightningNetworkForDummies/PITCHME.md

 The most common delay will probably be around 144 blocks (~1 day), but it might vary a lot- If we decrease a time-lock value, so user can get money onchain much faster, but that has its tradeoffs.

-Note: The CSV  will literally lock the funds for certain amount of time, giving a counterparty a chance to punish a cheater by broadcasting a transaction that contains a ‘secret key’ from that old state.-- There is no perfect solution with a current logic, because time-locks will always balance between safety and liquidity, but Submarine Swaps might help to get money onchain faster, if they will be widely adopted.
+Note: The CSV  will literally lock the funds for certain amount of time, giving a counterparty a chance to punish a cheater by broadcasting a transaction that contains a ‘secret key’ from that old state.-- There is no perfect solution with current logic, because time-locks will always balance between safety and liquidity, but Submarine Swaps might help to get money onchain faster, if they will be widely adopted.
 3rd party LN Watchtowers might also decrease a common delay time without a big safety trade-off

 +++